wwstrothe/nosql-social-network-api/README.md

   - npm install

   ## [Usage](#table-of-contents)
-  Enter either of the following commands to start the
+  Enter either of the following commands to start the application

   - npm start
   - npm run watch